shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 <fix_temp_berendsen>`, :doc:`temp/rescale <fix_temp_rescale>`, and
 :doc:`wall fixes <fix_wall>`.
-For that energy to be included in the total potential energy of the system (the quantity used when performing GCMC exchange and MC moves), you MUST enable the :doc:`fix_modify
+For that energy to be included in the total potential energy of the system (the quantity used when performing MCEMC exchange and MC moves), you MUST enable the :doc:`fix_modify
 <fix_modify>` *energy* option for that fix.
 The doc pages for
 individual :doc:`fix <fix>` commands specify if this should be done.